-So reuse presents a significant opportunity for organizations to create content more efficiently and with a better eye to detail, consistency, and quality control.
+Reuse, then, presents a significant opportunity for organizations to create content more efficiently and with a better eye to detail, consistency, and quality control.
 Yet the reality of many organizations-especially the larger ones who could most benefit from reuse-is that there are large volumes of heterogeneous content that need to be digitized, converted, and normalized.

 With technologies dependent on managing MRUs, organizations have to make some hard and fast decisions about how the content is going to be digitized, converted, and normalized prior to use.
-Organizations have traditionally invested a great deal of time and money in an upfront analysis at this point in the process-designing the data structures that they believe will support their content creation, management, and publishing needs.
+They have traditionally invested a great deal of time and money in an up-front analysis at this point in the process-designing the data structures that they believe will support their content creation, management, and publishing needs.

 In practice, however, organizations cannot really anticipate all of their ongoing needs.
 Especially in larger organizations, the content is too lengthy, complex, and variable to understand every detail-up front-of the needed data structures and tool.
-As organizations begin to work with the converted content, they begin to see requirements to transform the content-sometimes subtly and sometimes more radically-to make it usable and reusable.
+As organizations begin to work with the converted content, they start to see requirements to transform the content-sometimes subtly and sometimes more radically-to make it usable and reusable.

 However, if this content has been introduced to a system that requires an MRU design decision upfront, the process for now converting this content can be cumbersome, expensive, and time-consuming.
-In many cases, the content needs to be extracted from the system and converted, and then the content repository has to be reconfigured and in some cases redesigned to accommodate a different MRU structure.
+In many cases, the content needs to be converted, and then the content repository has to be reconfigured and in some cases redesigned to accommodate a different MRU structure.
 Depending on the technology, underlying tools that support the content are sometimes designed around the existing MRU structure.
 These too may need to be redesigned.
-Then the content needs to be imported back into the repository for continued processing.
-Painfully, this process of exporting, converting, and redesigning the content data structures-and underlying repository and tools-will likely need to be repeated over the lifetime of the system.
+What's more, this cycle of converting and redesigning the content data structures-and underlying repository and tools-will likely need to be repeated over the lifetime of the system.